 “Knowing when to walk away is Wisdom.
 Being able to is Courage.
 Walking away with Grace with your held head high is Dignity.”
-Where was I getting this shit from?
+Where was I getting all these corny quotations from?
 I was scarcely able to walk, let alone with any sort of dignity!

 “What about lions?” said Ron who had suddenly found his voice and gave a roar which sounded more like a rather pathetic high-pitched meow.
 We both giggled stupidly.

 “Studies have shown that lions and tigers can react strongly but not as consistently …” her voice trailed away, and no-one seemed to know what to say next.

 “A foolish consistency is the hobgoblin of little minds,” I said nodding sagely, not knowing what this had to do with anything.
 I needed to pull myself together.
 I decided to chance standing upright but ended up in heap back in the catnip.
 Ron hadn’t moved but was ambitiously attempting to sing Stairway to Heaven.